-Basically in 3 parts, it begins with mesmerizing runs and chords covering the entire range of the instrument, in an unrelenting toccata, followed by a recitative, which could be described as one of the most extensive instrumental recitatives of all time, with a wandering harmony (reminiscent of Wagner), in which all adherences to a “central tonality” are abandoned.
+Basically in 3 parts, it begins with mesmerizing runs and chords covering the entire range of the instrument, in an unrelenting toccata, followed by a recitative, which could be described as one of the most extensive instrumental recitatives of all time, with a wandering harmony (reminiscent of Wagner), in which all adherences to a central tonality are abandoned; any given note can function as an enharmonic pivot.
 The Fantasia concludes with quasi- improvised chords over a sometimes obscured “d” pedal point and then a token ending for the viola, because we don’t have enough fingers to perform the Fugue… I personally enjoy the ending concocted by Hartmut Lindemann, it’s concise, it echoes the beginning and is manageable.

-I use a modern bow for the performance of the FC; it being a transcription from a harpsichord work, it takes a different set of considerations to music transcribed from a violin work.
+I use a modern bow for the performance of the Fantasia Chromatica; being a transcription from a harpsichord work, it takes a different set of considerations to music transcribed from a violin work.
 (Zoltan Kodaly transcribed this work in 1950.)
-I do find it incredible how a bow can change your whole physical presence with a piece of music, as if the bow were some kind of simultaneous translator, bringing our awareness to the different musical language with its inherent grammar, the nuances and natural weighting of notes in a particular passage suddenly coming to life in unexpected ways.
+I do find it incredible how a bow can change your whole physical presence with a piece of music, as if the bow were some kind of simultaneous translator, bringing our awareness to the particular musical language with its inherent grammar, the nuances and natural weighting of notes in a particular passage suddenly coming to life in unexpected ways.
 Certain mysteries surrounding Bach are suddenly unraveled.
-Bach (and Mozart) were too difficult when I was a student – so many “do not”s surrounding them.
+Bach and Mozart were too difficult when I was a student – so many “do not”s surrounding them.
 Of course it’s easier to concentrate on the “do”s… and the appropriate bow helps an awful lot!
 Having said that, I perform the Fantasia with a modern bow – the long lines are difficult to “draw” with a shorter baroque or classical bow.
-For me it’s more about preserving the toccata character, it’s more about the percussive action of the left hand, paired with long lines drawn with the bow.
+It was originally intended for harpsichord – so considerations pertaining to articulation are obsolete.
+Here it’s more about preserving the toccata character, it’s more about the percussive action of the left hand, paired with long lines drawn with the bow.